grpc/proposal/L60-core-remove-custom-allocator.md

 - `gpr_get_allocation_functions`
 - `gpr_set_allocation_functions`

-gRPC memory allocation functions `gpr_malloc` will remain with this change.
+gRPC memory allocation functions such as `gpr_malloc` and `gpr_free` will remain with this change because they have been used when data allocated in user applications is passed into gRPC Core such as `metadata`.
-But it doesn't promise that it uses custom allocators given by users.

 ## Rationale